M. G. Ramachandran: 1967 assassination attempt

 As a consequence of the surgery, he lost hearing in his left ear and his voice was altered permanently.
-The bullet piece left behind got dislodged later, and was removed safely, with Ramachandran attributing it to God's grace.
+The bullet piece left behind got dislodged later, and was removed safely.
 He was hospitalised for six weeks and was visited by commoners and people from the film industry, polity and bureaucracy.
 He conducted his campaign for the 1967 assembly elections from the hospital bed, and was elected to the legislative assembly for the first time.
-Radha was later sentenced to five years in prison for the incident, and died in 1969.
+Radha was later sentenced to five years in prison for the incident, and died in 1979.